 “Practitioners need to be across all of these changes in order to correctly advise their clients,” she says.

 The Australian Taxation Office is also focusing on work-related expense (WRE) claims, with Tax Commissioner Chris Jordan repeatedly saying that the WRE gap (the difference between what you can claim and what is being claimed) is estimated to be greater than the corporate tax gap of A$2.5 billion.

 Overclaiming is worse when an agent prepares the return, says Jacobson.

 “It is so important to remember that you must have incurred the expense to claim it; there is no standard deduction.”

 “The message is that it never stands still – tax changes are a constant,” Jacobson says.

 “I go out to clients once a month and speak with them about the changes, and a month later there is always so much more to talk about.”

 Public practice accounting businesses are all about client service delivery.
 A practice without a client service focus is not going to be in business for long.
 Where there used to be downtime between client deadlines, time to regroup and plan for the next project, today’s practitioners leap from one extreme deadline to the next.

-“People with fantastic technical skills are being smashed by deadlines and burning out,” says Alena Bennett, leadership expert from alenabennett.com.au, who will discuss the challenge at the CPA Australia Public Practice Conference.
+“People with fantastic technical skills are being smashed by deadlines and burning out,” says Alena Bennett, leadership expert from alenabennett.com.au.

 “It’s not because they’re no longer good at what they do.
 Rather, it’s because they haven’t had the opportunity to experience how leadership skills can support their superb technical skills.”